No mouse trap, no worries. Catch a mouse with one of these DIY mouse traps.

 It's happened too often and more times than not; we find ourselves without a mouse trap in the first place while they have infested our cellars, attics, garage, cabins, you name it... they just waltz in like your crazy Aunt and Uncle, no heads up, no doorbell, just one day you get a, "Oh hey, didn't see you there."

-The marketplace is full of many different types of traps.
+The marketplace is full of many different types of humane traps.
 They all promise to tackle any mouse infestation.
-But all the glue traps and bait cups in the world really can't stand up to the efficiency and cost-effectiveness of a DIY trap.
+But all the glue traps and bait cups in the world really can't stand up to the efficiency and cost-effectiveness of homemade mouse traps.

 If you find yourself in this situation and are in need of some pest control (of course, I'm talking about the mice here, not your extended family members), here are a few simple DIY mouse traps that you can make out of several items that you probably already have around the house.